eliaskosunen/dotfiles/README.md

 After that, run the prerequisite installer.
 There are three scripts for three package managers: `apt` (Debian, \*Ubuntu), `dnf` (Fedora) and `pacman` (Arch).

 Finally, run the actual installation script `install.sh`.
-Back up your dotfiles before running it, because otherwise the script may replace them.
+Back up your dotfiles before running it, because the script may replace them.

 The script will give additional instructions in the end to finish the setup.